ctrlcccv/ctrlcccv.github.io/content/code-en/2025-06-23-javascript-hoisting/index.md

     - Performance Optimization
 ---

-> 💡 Having some background knowledge about [JavaScript Scope](/code-en/2025-06-17-javascript-scope) will make this article much easier to follow and understand.
+> 💡 If you're familiar with JavaScript [Scope](/code-en/2025-06-17-javascript-scope/), you'll find this article much easier to follow.

 Have you ever run JavaScript code that worked completely differently than you expected?
 You know the feeling—variables appearing before they're defined, mysterious `undefined` values popping up, or sudden reference errors that crash your application out of nowhere.